cardboardai/boardgame-bookie/boardgames/seafall/faq.md

   *Q:* How are the starting game bonuses for titles calculated?

   *A:* Essentially, perform the division and then perform the "ceiling" operation, i.e. round up to the nearest integer.
 For example, if a player A is 1 glory behind the leading player B, then player A calculates the bonus threshold 1/5, or 0.2, and rounds up to 1.
 If player A was 6 glory behind their bonus would be 6/5, or 1.2, and rounds up to 2.

+1.
+  *Q:* Do curse cards stay with a ship after it sinks?

+  *A:* No. When a ship sinks everything attached to that ship is lost, including curses.
+Everything is lost: everything in the hold such as goods and relics, ship upgrades via the upgrade action, and, to resolve the sinking of the ship, damage cards, which include curses.
+When a ship is rebuilt it does not inherit past modifications beyond game end upgrades, which can be thought of as a blueprint or advances in engineering within the province.